kovloq/propinsi/README.md

     $ gem install propinsi

+after instalation there will be some new files

+lib/tasks/propinsi.rake
+model/province.rb
+model/city.rb

+run:

+	$ rake db:migrate
+to build model and create a table named provinces and cities in your database

+then run:

+	$ rake propinsi:import
+to import all provinces and cities into your created table.

 ## Usage

-TODO: Write usage instructions here

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+### Usage with database
+Since the province and city is already in your database, you can use it normaly as you call a table.
+To implement in a select box, you can use [collection select](http://guides.rubyonrails.org/form_helpers.html).
+`<%= collection_select(:user, :province_id, Province.all, :id, :name) %>`

+### Usage without database
+If you do not want to use database, you can use our array based list.

+Display all Province
+`Propinsi.all`

+Find province based on ID or name `Propinsi.findpropinsi(1)` `Propinsi.findpropinsi("Aceh")`

+find city based on ID or name
+`Propinsi.findcity(2)`
+`Propoinsi.findcity(2)`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/propinsi.
+Bug reports and pull requests are welcome on GitHub at https://github.com/kovloq/propinsi.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License